-Mr. Ames filed a motion seeking summary judgment (D.E.
+Mr. Ames filed a motion for judgment on the pleadings (D.E.
+44) (the "Ames Motion for Judgment") as well as a motion seeking summary judgment (D.E.
 46) (the "Ames MSJ").
-The Town filed a motion for judgment on the pleadings which consisted of one paragraph incorporating by reference the arguments presented in the Ames MSJ (D.E.
-49) (the "Town's Motion").
+The Town filed a motion for judgment on the pleadings which consisted of one paragraph incorporating by reference the arguments presented in the Ames Motion for Judgment (D.E.
+49) (the "Town's Motion for Judgment" and, collectively with the Ames Motion for Judgment, the "Motions for Judgment").
 Ms. French the filed her own motion seeking summary judgment (D.E.
 52) (the "French MSJ").
-All three motions are premised upon the same set of undisputed material facts.
-For the reasons set forth below, the Court will deny the Town's Motion and grant the Ames MSJ and the French MSJ.
+All four motions are premised upon the same set of undisputed material facts.
+For the reasons set forth below, the Court will deny the Motions for Judgment and grant the Ames MSJ and the French MSJ.